clee158/wee/README.md

 # Research results
 Elena
-1. Potentially use curses library with python
+1. Potentially use curses library with python/C
-2. Or can base text editor off an exisiting one -- but less likely
+2. Need a data structure
+	- possibly the Vector structure we implemented for CS241

 Joseph
 1. Use Django with Python for the server, running on the school's virtual machine